soofaloofa/zookeeper-ansible/README.md

 # zookeeper-ansible

-An ansible playbook for starting Zookeeper with Exhibitor to GCE
+An ansible playbook for deploying Zookeeper with Exhibitor to GCE.